What Are Polysaccharides? What Has the Research Taught Us?

 Why are polysaccharides healthier?

-Polysaccharides, like the ones from aloe vera and rice bran, are typically healthier than the more common monosaccharides (e.g., fructose) and disaccharides (e.g., sucrose) simply because they are more than just an energy source.
-They have documented and demonstrated health benefits, such as enhancing immune function, lowering oxidation, balancing the immune system, increasing adult stem cell production, and improving oxidative status, among other activities.
+Polysaccharides, like the ones from aloe vera and rice bran, differ from the more common monosaccharides (e.g., fructose) and disaccharides (e.g., sucrose) simply because they are more than just an energy source.
+Researchers have studied them for their roles in immune function, oxidative balance, and adult stem cell production, among other activities.

 Why do cells need polysaccharides?

-Cells need polysaccharides from key sources like aloe vera and rice bran to function optimally.
-The body’s inherent intelligence is smart enough to take other common saccharides from other plants and reconstruct them into a polysaccharide, but this is an inefficient process that does not result in the same benefits.
-The coded information from the polysaccharides from aloe vera and rice bran is apparently more effective for health-promoting benefits than saccharides of diverse types from other sources.
+Cells use polysaccharides from sources like aloe vera and rice bran as raw material for normal function.
+The body is able to take other common saccharides from other plants and reconstruct them into a polysaccharide, but this is an inefficient process.
+The coded information from the polysaccharides from aloe vera and rice bran appears to be more readily used than saccharides of diverse types from other sources.